ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 import 'my_file.css';
 ```

-or even more strange-looking:
+or even stranger-looking:

 ```js
 import 'my_image.png';
 ```

-What's happening here is that Webpacker can extract different type of assets referenced by your JavaScript packs and emit those as separated files!
+What's happening here is that Webpacker can extract different types of assets referenced by your JavaScript packs and emit those as separated files!
 If you have an `application.js` file that imports some CSS, it will emit an `application.css` file with the content of that CSS.
 You have to be sure you have the right configuration:

 ```js
 // config/webpacker.yml